 Thus, women who have a seizure disorder should talk to an expert in the field about how to balance the risks of taking anticonvulsants with the risks of having seizures, preferably before they become pregnant.
 Some women may be able to safely stop taking anticonvulsants during pregnancy, but most women should continue to take the drugs.
-The risk resulting from not taking the drugs—more frequent seizures, which can harm the fetus and the woman—usually outweighs the risks resulting from taking the drugs during pregnancy.
+The risk resulting from not taking the drugs—more frequent seizures, which can harm the fetus and the woman—usually outweighs the risks resulting from taking anticonvulsants during pregnancy.

 Doctors prescribe the lowest effective dose of the anticonvulsants and use as few different anticonvulsants as possible.
 Women who take anticonvulsants need to take a high dose of a folate supplement daily.
 Ideally, it is started before they become pregnant.

 Vaginal delivery is usually possible.
 Cesarean delivery is done only if women have repeated seizures during labor or other problems develop and require it.